 During this time I would go for hikes in beautiful Nyack Beach State Park just 10 minutes away.
 It gave me lots of room for imagining and hearing new possibilities in my mind.
 Sometime I would even listen to mixes up there - something I normally frown upon.
 When I'm outdoors I love to listen to the ambience and quiet, save the music for another time and place.

-So it was a random process I applied to the bin of music and bites that created the base for the mix and I used a subtractive filtering process to carve away and leave the best bits.
-I had never created anything in this manner though I recall what a lot of producers did on remix and extended mixes.
-Which was to fill up the 24 tracks on the master tape completely, leaving way too much music going on at one time throughout the tape.
+It was a random process I applied to the bin of music and bites that created the base for the mix and I used a subtractive filtering process to carve away and leave the best bits.
+I had never created anything in this manner though I recall what a lot of producers did on remixing and extended mixes back in the 80’s: which was to fill up the 24 tracks on the master tape completely, leaving way too much music going on at one time throughout the tape.

-But using a subtractive process and cutting away what isn’t wanted and leaving (hopefully) something desirable.
-Okay, it can work.
-But it’s an unstructured way to go about arranging that doesn’t work for me: I hear something in my head and create it.
-But if I wanted to make something out of all this material in a quick manner I needed to use a different process.
+Now I was using a subtractive process and cutting away what isn’t wanted and leaving (hopefully) something desirable - okay, it can work.
+But it’s an unstructured way to go about arranging that doesn’t typically work for me: I hear something in my head and create it.
+If I wanted to make something out of all this material in a quick manner I needed to use a different process.
 In many cases Steve had already marked a good section in a song or bite.
 Other songs weren’t listened to in advance so I left Ableton to automagically find the first beat and tempo.
 Sometimes it was a disaster.

-The great thing I discovered about working in this state is I was more accepting of odd ideas and exploring what would otherwise be thought of as a dead end.
+The great thing I discovered about working in that state was I was more accepting of odd ideas and exploring what would otherwise be thought of as a dead end.
 Instead of thinking "why" I would ask "why not?".
 And I felt no need to second guess what a listener would enjoy, I could experiment without recourse.
 It was my private party.
-I was making this so I would want to listen to it and dig it as much as any other of my favorite music.
-So it was natural using my ill mind to color the selection of bites.
-I wasn't intending to mock mental illness but to call attention to it.
+I was making this so I would want to listen to it and dig it as much as any other of my favorite music, so it was natural using my ill mind to color the selection of bites.
+I wasn't intending to mock mental illness with the title but to call attention to it.

 You may recognize all or none of the references included.
 Someday I may list all the ingredients.
 If you're inclined to listen more than once you may be rewarded discovering bits you previously missed.
 I will say that some audio has not publicly been heard before.
 Don't bother to ask where they came from.
 We'll just say "white label”.